gchenfc/ODrive/analysis/cogging_torque/notes.md

 TODO: commit analysis/plots from other computer

 ## Slow tests
-Spin the motor slowly and see how much oscillation there is **with and without anti-cogging compensation**.
+Spin the motor slowly and see how much oscillation (position error) there is **with and without anti-cogging compensation**.

 ### Description
 * slow_goodgains - command **position setpoints**.  first set of tests with correct (unloaded motor) gains.  setpoint 0.1 rev/s.